-Now, did you know you can play nearly an endless list of easy ukulele songs with just four chords?
+Did you know you can play nearly an endless list of easy ukulele songs for beginners with just four chords?

 The keyword here is easy, so get ready to learn just a few chords and how to go about playing almost any tune you can think of because chances are these chords will fit right in.